Jose P. Loan Forgiveness Program For Newly Hired Occupational and Physical Therapists

-- Awardee must be payrolled to an eligible Loan Forgiveness district.
+- The awardee must be payrolled to an eligible Loan Forgiveness district.

-To be considered for acceptance into the OT/PT Loan Forgiveness Program, you must complete the online application and submit the following documentation within 10 business days from the date the application was filed:
+To be considered for acceptance into the Jose P. Loan Forgiveness Program for OTs/PTs, you must complete the online application and digitally submit the following required documentation within ten (10) business days from the date the application was filed:

 - Copy of your New York State Certificate issued in one of the shortage areas listed above.

 - College Transcripts (student copies are acceptable).

 - Proof of U.S. Citizenship or Permanent Residency status.